nico-incubiq/pokedex/README.md

 - There is realistically not that many Pokemons out there, it would be more efficient to just download the full list and store it locally in a file in the project.
 Gotta Cach'Em All!
-- Same thing for the descriptions transformations, this is a static operation that will never change at runtime either, so it could be computed in advance and stored in a file.
+- Same thing for the description transformations, this is a static operation that will never change at runtime either, so it could be computed in advance and stored in a file.
 - If storage in a static file is not acceptable, we could implement a simple cache, either